OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §2.4 Nullability

-The OpenDMA data model knows the special value null as representation for “not assigned”.
+The OpenDMA data model knows the special value *null* as representation for “not assigned”.
+Multi valued data can either be null or not null in its entirety.
+An individual value of a multi valued data type must not be null.

+<u>Info:</u> An empty multi valued filed is represented by the data being null instead of an empty list.

 #### §3 Properties